"Miss Peregrine's Home for Peculiar Children" Book Discussion and Chocolate Pudding Cupcakes With Raspberry Frosting

 - 2 cups frozen raspberries, (defrosted), plus fresh for garnish, or all fresh raspberries if preferred

 - For the chocolate cupcakes: Melt in microwave: 2 oz semisweet choc chips and 1 tbsp butter for 30 secs, stir, add 20 seconds, stir, 20 more, stir, and 10 more, or until ingredients are completely melted together.
-In the bowl of a stand mixer on medium, cream together 2 sticks of softened butter, the sugar, and the melted chocolate chips.
-Add eggs one at a time until each is incorporated, then 1 tsp of vanilla, and the remaining box of pudding mix.
-In another bowl, combine flour, baking soda, cocoa powder, and baking powder and add the dry mix to the batter in thirds, alternating with the 1 ½ cups of milk.
-Bake in lined cupcake tins (see Amazon ad for the liners I used) at 350° for 18-22 minutes or until a toothpick inserted in the center comes out clean of raw batter.
+In the bowl of a stand mixer on medium, cream together 2 sticks of softened butter, the sugar, and the melted chocolate chips for two minutes.
+Add the sour cream, then 1 tsp of vanilla.
+Drop the speed to low and add the remaining box of pudding mix.
+In another bowl, combine flour, baking soda, cocoa powder, and baking powder and add the dry mix to the batter in thirds, alternating with the 1 1/2 cups of milk.
+Finally, mix in the eggs just until they disappear.
+Bake in lined cupcake tins at 325° for 18–22 minutes or until a toothpick inserted in the center comes out clean of raw batter.

 - To make the frosting: cream 1 stick of softened butter and the shortening together on medium-high speed in the bowl of a stand mixer for 1–2 minutes.
 Puree raspberries in a food processor or blender.
 Add raspberries to the butter while beating on medium speed, until they are fully incorporated.
 Drop the speed to low and add 2 cups of powdered sugar, 1 tsp vanilla extract, and 1 tbsp of milk.
 Mix for about 2 minutes or until all ingredients are combined, then add the remaining cups of powdered sugar slowly, one at a time, on low speed until completely mixed together.
 Frost cooled cupcakes and garnish with a fresh raspberry if desired.